 North Coast 500 Itinerary

-- Visiting the Applecross Peninsula and driving the incredible Bealach Na Ba.
+- Visit the Applecross Peninsula and drive the incredible Bealach Na Ba.
 Stop at the Applecross Inn or Applecross Walled Garden for lunch.
 If you have time walk to Sands Beach.

-- Driving the beautiful Wester Ross coast to Gairloch, have a look at my guide to Wester Ross for lots of things to see and do.
+- Drive the beautiful Wester Ross coast to Gairloch, have a look at my guide to Wester Ross for lots of things to see and do.

-- Exploring Scotland’s wild north coast including Cape Wrath and Durness, including a visit to Smoo Cave and chocolate at Cocoa Mountain.
+- Explore Scotland’s wild north coast including Cape Wrath and Durness, including a visit to Smoo Cave and chocolate at Cocoa Mountain.

-- After heading to Scotland’s most northerly point at John O’Groats, visiting Royal Dornoch, one of Scotland’s sunniest places, with a beautiful beach.
+- Head to Scotland’s most northerly point at John O’Groats and visit Royal Dornoch, one of Scotland’s sunniest places, with a beautiful beach.

 - Alternatively, start your trip with a drive through Glencoe and visit the famous Eilean Donan Castle before joining the route on the west coast.